xcarpentier/redux-actions-ts/README.md

     }
   },
 )
-// later combine your reducer
+// later combine your reducers
 ```

 ### Dispatch your action (with `react-redux-dispatch-async` if you will 👍 )